George M. Chinn

-Eventually one of the United States's premier arms experts, Bill Bright said of him "He did for military weapons what Wozniak and Gates did for computers.
+Eventually one of the United States' premier arms experts, Bill Bright said of him "He did for military weapons what Wozniak and Gates did for computers.
 He added the right pieces to make them reliable and usable.
 He was what was then called a garage (in his case, cave) inventor."
 Chin retired to become director of the Kentucky Historical Society from 1960 to 1973, and later Kentucky Military History Museum.

+At the request of the Department of the Navy, Chinn would author a five-volume book series titled "The Machine Gun," described by the National Rifle Association as a "...fund of knowledge on a topic of increasing importance at a time of national emergency."

 Early life

 Chinn was born on January 15, 1902, to George P. Chinn (the warden of a state penitentiary) and Anna (Carlisle) Chinn (who would die eight years later).
 His grandfather John Pendleton Chinn, was a member of the Kentucky State Legislature.
 He grew up in Mundy's Landing, Kentucky.
 Chinn attended Braxton Hall and Millersburg Military Institute, both of which he disliked.
 At the Military Institute, he set a state record in the javelin throw.
 Though he would not graduate until 1920, in December 1918, Chinn was to have been commissioned as an officer in France, but World War I ended before he could.

 While at Centre College, Chinn played football and wrote, among other places, in the local newspaper, The Advocate.
 Playing as a lineman, Chinn started games in 1920 and 1921, though, as a result of constant injuries he often served as an assistant coach.
 He worked as a golf salesman for Lowe and Campbell Athletic Goods before leaving Centre to be assistant coach with Charley Moran at Bucknell University.
 Chinn left to coach at Wesleyan University, and later Catawba University (at the latter of which he was often in practice the head coach).
 By 1930, Chinn was recognized as one of the best college football coaches in the country.

 Chinn hired a man known as Tunnel Smith to help him build a diner in a cave, which he called 'The Cave House'.
 The restaurant soon proved immensely popular, attracting thousands of people.
 On the side, he ran an illegal slot machine operation and liquor business.
 When arrested, Chinn was acquitted as he argued it was not an illegal game of chance, because it was impossible to win.
 He was also involved in restoring a ferry known as the Iron Duke.